BIOLOGY FOR LIFE

 • Announced quiz taken individually, with notes

-You are permitted to retake a quiz IF you score less than an 88% (an A-).
+You are permitted to retake a quiz IF you score less than an 92% (an A).
 Retakes will be completed during FLEX time or at an arranged retake session.
 Students will have up until the end of quarter to retake a quiz.
-Quizzes may be retaken only one time and you can earn a maximum of 88% on a quiz retake.
+Quizzes may be retaken only one time and you can earn a maximum of 92% on a quiz retake.
+On a retake, there is an alternative minimum score of a 52% (D); this means the retake score in the gradebook will not be lower than a 52% of the points possible (even if the earned score is lower).
 You will earn the retake score up to the maximum (even if it is lower than the original).

 Class Work and Notebook Checks (10% of course grade).

 All knowledge audits, 1-page summaries and check-in work completed throughout the course are considered class work.
 Class work assignments can not be resubmitted for a higher score.
-The supplemental reading assignment and all "above and beyond" points are added into the class work category of the grade.
+All "above and beyond" points are added into the class work category of the grade.

 Picture

 A major portion of the class work grade category is the notebook check.
 Students are required to maintain a large (3”-4”) spiral binder of all class work completed in class.
 The binders are checked once a quarter for organization, completion and accuracy.
-Binder check sheets for IB Biology 1 and IB Biology 2 list what needs to be in the binder.
 Because the course is cumulative over two years, you must keep and review material often.
 The organization and maintenance of the binder is therefore vital for your success in the IB Biology class.
 The binder will also become a helpful tool when you take a biology class in college.

 Late Work

 In general, please complete your work on time.
 With the exception of initial knowledge audits, late work is accepted without grade penalty through the end of a unit.
-If you will need additional time beyond the unit deadline, please speak with me in advance about your need for an extension and your plan for completion.
-I am extraordinarily flexible and accommodating of student circumstances and different needs, but advance communication is key.
+If you will need additional time beyond the unit deadline, please speak with your teacher in advance about your need for an extension and your plan for completion.
+SHS IB Bio teachers are extraordinarily flexible and accommodating of student circumstances and different needs, but advance communication is key.
 Work submitted past a unit deadline will earn a default score of 52%.

 I give many of my IB Biology resources away, for the benefit of students and teachers around the world.